UnitedCTF/UnitedCTF-2021/challenges/programming/esolang/README.md

 ## Overview

 Esoteric Programming Languages (Esolangs) are programming languages that are designed to be weird, hard, and/or a joke.
 Often included in CTFs are `BrainFuck` and `JSFuck`.
-To introduce more challenge, a custom esolang `CTF-Lang` was created for this CTF.
+To introduce more challenge, a custom esolang `CTFLang` was created for this CTF.

 ## Specification

-A `SPECIFICATION.md` is provided to describe `CTF-Lang`.
+A `SPECIFICATION.md` is provided to describe `CTFLang`.
 The interpreters were designed around this document.

 ## Challenges